 - (c) Long-term rate of return: The long-term expected rate of return on pension plan investments is reviewed regularly as part of the experience study.
-An experience study of the economic assumptions was prepared in 2017 that resulted in a recommendation to reduce the long-term rate of return to 7.50%.
 Generally, several factors are considered in evaluating the long-term rate of return assumption including long-term historical data, estimates inherent in current market data, and an analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) were developed using assumptions for each major asset class, as well as estimates of variability and correlations, provided by the System's investment consultant (the State Board of Investment).
 These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
 The assumption is intended to be a long-term assumption (30 to 50 years) and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years. - (d) Municipal bond rate: A municipal bond rate was not used in determining the discount rate.
-If it were required, the rate would be 2.19% on the Measurement Date. - (e) Periods of projected benefit payments: Projected future benefit payments for all current plan members were projected through 2119.
+If it were required, the rate would be 2.13% on the Measurement Date. - (e) Periods of projected benefit payments: Projected future benefit payments for all current plan members were projected through 2120.

-(f) Assumed asset allocation: The target asset allocation and best estimates of geometric real rates of return for each major asset class, as provided by the Minnesota State Board of Investment (SBI), are summarized in the following table:
+(f) Assumed asset allocation: The target asset allocation and best estimates of geometric real rates of return for each major asset class, as provided by the Minnesota State Board of Investment (SBI) for the 2019 Experience Study, are summarized in the following table: